-2) Have a heartFrom the outside looking in, it might sound difficult and burdensome, but most Muslims really enjoy Ramadan and are sad (literally) when it is over.
-As I write this, I cannot believe how quickly the last few days have passed.
-I've been Muslim 15 years and there are a lot of nostalgic family traditions associated with Ramadan: eating certain foods, praying together at home, feeding the poor, et cetera.
+From the outside looking in, it might sound difficult and burdensome, but most Muslims really enjoy Ramadan and are sad (literally) when it is over.
+Sometimes I can’t believe how quickly the days pass, as is true with many holiday celebrations both secular and religious.
+I've been Muslim for a large part of my life and there are a lot of nostalgic family traditions associated with Ramadan: eating certain foods, praying together at home, feeding the poor, etcetera.
 We grow in our spirituality and in our family relations.
 Why do I mention this?
 Because condescending jokes in the office about Ramadan are never funny.
-It warms my heart that nearly every year my co-workers send me Happy Ramadan e-cards.
+Conversely, it warms my heart that nearly every year my co-workers send me Happy Ramadan messages.

-3) To each their ownJust like any other faith community, there are varying degrees of practice among those who call themselves Muslim.
+Just like any other faith community, there are varying degrees of practice among those who call themselves Muslim.
 Some Muslims only practice the religion during the month of Ramadan and others stick to Islam's principles throughout the year.
-Employers should simply make an effort to treat each employee's individual needs.
+Employers should simply make an effort to address each employee's individual needs.
 Just because one person works a modified schedule to allow more time for evening mosque doesn't mean that other Muslim employees want the same.
-Furthermore, fasting is harder for some than others.
-I have friends that look super energetic even in the final hour before breaking fast at night, and others who are super grouchy.
+Further, fasting is harder for some than others.
+I have friends who look super energetic even in the final hour before breaking fast at night and others who are super grouchy.

-4) Keep it all in perspectiveI touched on this earlier, but even with a modified schedule and an inclusive environment, it's still likely that your Muslim employees will not be as productive during Ramadan--at least not until Ramadan moves from summer into spring and then back to winter.
-Just as my co-workers take a lot of vacation during the holidays and produce less--hosting parties and planning family events during work--so will your Muslim employees during Ramadan.
+I touched on this earlier, but even with a modified schedule and an inclusive workplace environment, it's still likely that your Muslim employees will not be as productive during Ramadan—at least not until Ramadan moves from spring back to winter.
+Just as my co-workers take a vacation during the holidays and may produce less because they’re hosting parties and planning family events, so will your Muslim employees during Ramadan.
 As U.S.-based organizations give time off for companywide holidays between Thanksgiving and Christmas, many immigrant Muslims are accustomed to the same during Ramadan in their native countries.
 In most Muslim countries, employees work half-days the entire month and are paid as if they worked full-time.
 It's a give and take.
 So, while my co-workers are covering me a little during Ramadan, they can always count on me during holidays such as Christmas, Hanukkah, and Easter to be in the office.

-In an effort to create more loyal employees and focus on long term gains, the more we all know about Muslims and those of all faiths in the workplace, the better we can foster an inclusive workplace for others.
+The more we learn about and understand various faiths in the workplace, the better equipped we are to create safe spaces and foster an inclusive workplace for all.
 Let's keep the conversation going.